Giant

 F9

-F9 code, unit reports communication error between display and main control
+F9 code; unit reports a communication error between the display and main control.

 Communication Bus Fault